Fixing the Fee Fog and Fine-Tuning PayPal

 1. Our design displays the PayPal balance directly below the amount field, making it easy to see if a top-up is needed.

-1. Clarifying Exchange Rates: Removing the Uncertainty in Currency Conversion
+1. Removing the Uncertainty in Currency Conversion

 Understanding exchange rates shouldn’t need a blind trust.
 In the previous design, users saw only the current exchange rate at the moment of transaction, without any historical context or clear differentiation between conversion fees and actual rates.
 This lack of transparency led to confusion and discrepancies in the final transaction amount.